shanbhag003/cricket-ai-digest/README.md

 **Did it find the right match?** Check the `Locked onto:` line in the logs.

-**Is the data any good?** `GET /api/debug/raw` returns the exact object handed to Claude.
+**Is the data any good?** `GET /api/debug/raw` returns the exact object handed to Claude, including the detected `formatKey`.
 This is the check people skip and the one that catches real problems — a digest generated from all-null fields still *looks* like a success in the logs.
 If you can't read that JSON and immediately recognise the match, neither can Claude.